 Clinical Supervisors

-The clinical Supervisor is one-third of a triad, which also includes the university faculty and the cooperating teacher.
-Your expertise in the field of education and your willingness to share this expertise with our teacher candidates is invaluable to the success of our teacher candidates.
+The Clinical Supervisor is one-third of a triad, which also includes the university faculty and the cooperating teacher.
+Your expertise in the field of education and your willingness to share this expertise with our teacher candidates are invaluable to the success of our teacher candidates.

 The New Jersey Department of Education (NJAC 6A:9A-3.3) requires that a clinical supervisor: